 Graduate Students- Fletcher School

-In order to request an extension of your I-20 or DS-2019 to complete your graduate degree or graduate-level program, you must first submit "Capstone/Course Extension Form" to the Registrar's Office first.
+In order to request an extension of your I-20 or DS-2019 to complete your graduate degree or graduate-level program, you must first submit the "Capstone/Course Extension Form" to the Registrar's Office first.
 Please contact the Registrar's office for the capstone extension request.
 Once approved, upload a copy of the form onto the Program Extension request via International Center Portal.

 Prepare Your Financial Documentation

 In order to complete the Program Extension Request, you must upload proof of financials for the extended period of study as applicable.
 For an estimate of Tuition Fees, please review the Annual Estimate of Expenses for your program of study or visit your Tufts School's website.
 You will be provided with an estimate of living expenses on the online Program Extension Form.

 [Note for Fletcher Student] If you request a program extension based on the Capstone Extension (with no remaining courses), you will not be billed for tuition in the extended duration/semester.
 However, you need to present $1,700 per month as extra living expenses (room, board, and relevant costs to live) along with one of the financial documents described below.

 Bank Statements or Letters- Obtain either a bank statement, in your name, which indicates that you possess sufficient funds OR an affidavit of support from your sponsor and his/her bank statement, which indicate he/she is willing to continue financing your education and living expenses for the duration of your extension of stay.